-Ventilating with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
+Manual ventilation with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
 But it also requires knowledge of how to effectively use the ventilation device to deliver a breath.
 This article will discuss the differences in ventilation technique for self-inflating vs free-flow ventilation bags.
-Understanding those differences is important for you to successfully ventilate your patient.
+Understanding those differences is important for successful manual ventilation of your patient.
 Continue reading →

-Those of us who ventilate patients have all been there.
-We’ve been ventilating a patient with a bag-valve-mask device during a prolonged and difficult intubation process and our hand holding the mask starts to cramp.
+Hand fatigue during mask ventilation can cause loss of the ability to maintain a good mask seal.
+Those of us who mask ventilate patients have all been there.
+We’ve been mask ventilating a patient with a bag-valve-mask device during a prolonged and difficult intubation process and our hand holding the mask starts to cramp.

 As an anesthesia provider I often ventilate patients with bag-valve-mask devices.
 Of course we need to know how to manage the airway during emergency situations in the ICU or emergency room.
 When we administer general anesthesia, we mask ventilate both at the beginning and at the end of a case.